-Emphasizes office administration and communication skills including executive travel, office management, records management and reprographics as well as written business communication. editing, abstracting and preparing communications in final format.
+Emphasizes office administration and communication skills including executive travel, office management, records management and reprographics as well as written business communication, editing, abstracting and preparing communications in final format.
+This course prepares the student for a portion of Part II of the Certified Professional Secretary Exam.
 (Formerly SEC 264.)
 Prerequisite: One year of full-time secretarial experience or consent of instructor.

-OFC 265 Office Technology (CPS) (1-0) Emphasizes the secretary's responsibilities created by data processing, communications media. advances in office management, technological applications, records management technology and office systems.
+OFC 265 Office Technology (CPS) (1-0) 1 hr.
+Emphasizes the secretary's responsibilities created by computer information systems, communications media, advances in office management, technological applications, records management technology and office systems.
+This course prepares the student for a portion of Part II of the Certified Professional Secretary Exam.
 (Formerly SEC 265.)

 Prerequisite: One year of full-time secretarial experience or consent of instructor.